seance/paraverse/pages/time-and-space.md

 TODO Random encounters, blocked passage, resting

+#### Finding Places of Interest

+The group may have learned the exact location of a place of interest, for example from an NPC.
+In such case, the group will know the travel time to that destination, and may simply opt to travel there.

+In other cases, the group may only have a rumor or a general idea of the location or direction of a point of interest.
+Then, the group may travel to their best guess of the location and use the [Investigation/tracking](characters#list-of-skills) skill to try to find what they seek.
+The travel time is decided by the Game Master, as is the difficulty of the investigation check.
+The investigation check will take one [watch](time-and-space#watches).

 ### Local Maps

 A local map is a tactical map that represents a location where moment-to-moment adventuring and combat occur.